Rohini-Thalari/multimodal-speech-emotion-recognition/README.md

 1. ML-based: Logistic Regression, SVMs, Random Forest, eXtreme Gradient Boosting and Multinomial Naive-Bayes.
 2. DL-based: Multi-Layer Perceptron, LSTM Classifier

-This project was carried as a course project for the course CS 698 - Computational Audio taught by [Prof. Richard Mann](https://cs.uwaterloo.ca/~mannr/) at the University of Waterloo.
-For a more detailed explanation, please check the [report](https://arxiv.org/abs/1904.06022).

 ## Datasets
 The [IEMOCAP](https://link.springer.com/content/pdf/10.1007%2Fs10579-008-9076-6.pdf) dataset was used for all the experiments in this work.
 Please refer to the [report](https://arxiv.org/abs/1904.06022) for a detailed explanation of pre-processing steps applied to the dataset.